sodadata/docs/soda-agent/deploy-aws.md

 1. Using a code editor, create a new YAML file called `values.yml`.
 2. To that file, copy+paste the content below, replacing the following values:
 * `id` and `secret` with the values you copy+pasted from the New Soda Agent dialog box in your Soda Cloud account.
-* Replace the value of `name` with a custom name for you agent, if you wish.
+* Replace the value of `name` with a custom name for your agent, if you wish.
 * Optionally, add the `soda.core` settings to configure idle workers in the cluster.
 Launch an idle worker so at scan time, the agent can hand over instructions to an already running idle Scan Launcher to avoid the start-from-scratch setup time for a pod.
 This helps your test scans from Soda Cloud run faster.
 You can have multiple idle scan launchers waiting for instructions.
 ```yaml
 soda: